Generalarzt: Kriegsmarine

-Rank designations of the Kriegsmarine as to Match 30, 1934, are contained in the table below.
+Rank designations of the Kriegsmarine as of 30 Match 1934 are contained in the table below.

 Germany before 1933

 In Germany before 1933 Generalstabsarzt was normally the chief of the medical service of an Army corps (Corps surgeon, de: Korpsarzt), and in some cases of a Division (Division surgeon, de: Divisionsarzt).

 In Prussian Army Generalarzt, in sense of general surgeon as a staff position, was a senior military official (de: oberer Militärbeamter) with a definite rank, in the first instance Major (OF3).
 Since 1856 he could rise to Oberstleutnant (OF4) or even to Oberst (OF5).
 Senior Generalstabsärzte were often promoted to Generalmajor.

 Equivalent authority, mandate and competence were with the Admiralarzt of the Imperial German Navy.
 Regular assignments to that staff position were the Medical Offices on Baltic Sea and North Sea, e.g. Kiel and Wilhelmshaven.
 An Admiralarzt of the Navy's Medical corps could normally be promoted up to the OF5-rank Kapitän zur See.